 Best for Free Live TV Channels

-You won’t find any original content on Pluto TV, but some news and sports channels are accessible through the site, as well as various other niche channels for tech lovers and video gamers.
+You won’t find any original content on Pluto TV, but some news and sports channels are accessible through the site and various other niche channels for tech lovers and video gamers.

-The app is available on almost all devices, including Apple and Android tablets and phones, Amazon Fire TV devices, Kindle and Fire tablets, Roku, Chromecast, Apple TV, and internet browsers.
+The Pluto TV app is available on almost all devices, including Apple and Android tablets and phones, Amazon Fire TV and Fire TV stick, Kindle and Fire tablets, Roku, Chromecast, Apple TV, and internet browsers.
 It doesn’t require sign-up or registration.
 Given that it’s so easy to access, it’s well worth checking out, regardless of which TV channel is your favorite.

 Best for Free Movies